“Dream up the kind of world you want to live in. Dream out loud.” ~ Bono

 I “Red Zone’d” it on the first night of the U2 iNNOCENCE + eXPERIENCE Tour 2015 Concert in the Los Angeles Area.

 We were allowed to bring in cameras with no change out lenses so I brought my Canon SX280HS point and shoot, (no flash during concert rule).
-Low light seems to always be a challenge, however I got a few I am pleased with.
+Low light seems to always be a challenge, however, I got a few I am pleased with.
 Posting a couple here.
-Being on the North side of the Zone, gave it’s negative to getting good shots of The Edge, however, Adam gave us full force for photo ops.
+Being on the North side of the Zone, gave it’s negative to getting good shots of The Edge, however, Adam gave us a full force for photo ops.

 Here, Adam and Larry have a moment that seems sealed in time.

 The music on this tour is incredible and as corny as this sounds, the love and power that is joined with this tour’s music equaled the vibe for the evening.

 With the charities that this band backs, the Red Zone gives by buying the ticket for this section.
 It brings the great meaning of the concert itself with the knowledge that you are giving back.
 This band actually has a team running around the venue outside before the concert with various petitions hoping for signatures to help end hunger and bettering humanity.
 Can’t beat that.
 Can’t beat the photo ops they allow either.
 Few bands will let people bring cameras in… this one does.
 Just like the old days.
 Extraordinary musicians.
 Extraordinary humanitarians.

 U2.
 If another ticket comes my way in the future… it’s a done deal.

 Thanks for stopping in.
 Til next time…